Effective equidistribution and property tau: Algebraic properties at a good place

 Even though we will not use this fact, let us remark that $\r_w^{\rm trv}$ does not contain any $H_w$-invariant subspace.
-To see this let $V$ be such a subspace.
-Then the Zarsiki closure of the group generated by $\exp(V)$ is a {\it proper} subgroup of $\G$ which is normalized by $H_w$ and centralized by $\theta_w(\SL_2).$ In particular, it is normalized by $\iota(\H),$ the Zariski closure of $H_w.$ This however contradicts the maximality of $\iota(\H)$ in view of the fact that $\G$ is semisimple.
+To see this let $V$ be such a subspace. { Let $V[1]=V\cap\gfrak_w[1]$, in particular, $V[1]$ is a compact open (additive) subgroup of $V$ and the exponential map is defined on $V[1]$.
+Then the Zariski closure of the group generated by $\exp(V[1])$} is a {\it proper} subgroup of $\G$ which is normalized by $H_w$ and centralized by $\theta_w(\SL_2).$ In particular, it is normalized by $\iota(\H),$ the Zariski closure of $H_w.$ This however contradicts the maximality of $\iota(\H)$ in view of the fact that $\G$ is semisimple.